Poet laureate: Sri Lanka

 Poets laureate of Sri Lanka include Thotagamuwe Sri Rahula Thera, who lived during the 15th century.

 Syria

 During the 10th century, Al-Mutannabi was the poet laureate at the court of the Hamdanid emir Sayf al-Dawla in Aleppo.
 In the 12th century, during the Nizari Ismaili era in Masyaf, Mazyad al-Hilli al-Asadi was the poet laureate of Rashid ad-Din Sinan.

 Taiwan

 In 1963, Jun-an (Wei Qing-de) was named the poet laureate of Taiwan by the United Poets Laureate International.
 The organization was founded by Taiwanese poet Zhong Dingwen and Filipino poet Amado Yuzon.
 In 2004, Taiwanese Yu Hsi was awarded Poet Laureate by the Seoul World Academy of Arts and Culture.

 Tajikistan

 In ancient times, Tajikistan-born Rudaki became the poet laureate in the royal court of Ahmad Samani.

 Thailand

-Si Prat serve as the court poet of King Narai during the 17th century.
+Si Prat served as the court poet of King Narai during the 17th century.
 Poets laureate of Thailand include Sunthorn Phu.